 A Magnificent African Wilderness

-Mkomazi National Park is a magnificent, 3,270 square kilometer park in Tanzania.
-Remote and inaccessible, it was established as a game reserve in 1951.
-By 1988, Mkomazi was in steep decline because of neglect and degradation of the land.
+Mkomazi National Park is now a magnificent, 3,270 square kilometer park in Tanzania.
+Tony Fitzjohn and his team began their work in Mkomazi in 1989 and while it was recognized as a game park, it was in steep decline because of neglect and degradation of the land.
 Heavy poaching had wiped out its black rhino and elephant populations.
 Overgrazing, deliberate burning and illegal hunting had taken their toll.
 The Government of Tanzania re-examined the status of the Mkomazi Game Reserve to ensure the complete rehabilitation and reintroduction of its endangered species.
 The reserve was awarded National Priority Project status.

 In 1989 the Government of Tanzania invited Tony Fitzjohn to work with it on habitat restoration and the reintroduction of endangered species.
 Roads, boundaries and airstrips were cleared, a radio network installed, water sources sited and pumped, dams constructed and de-silted, rangers recruited and equipped, and over 4,500 air hours flown on patrols.